mlabecki/portfolio_analytics/README.md

 > Second envelope overlay color map: magenta<BR>
 > Interactive: yes<BR>

-### 7. Moving Average Differential Plot With a Signal Overlay
+### 7. Moving Average Differential Plot With Signal Overlay
 If the mutual behaviour of any two price or moving average curves raises your special interest, you can plot their difference in a similar way the moving average convergence divergence (MACD) is constructed (see 11. below).
 If it makes sense in a particular case, you can also add a custom-defined signal line that is a moving average of that very difference - again, similar to the MACD 9-day SMA signal.
 In this example, the 20-day Simple (SMA) and Exponential (EMA) Moving Averages are compared, with an arbitrary signal of 10-day SMA added.
 But it could also be a comparison between an EMA and a Weighted Moving Average (WMA) with an EMA signal; or a comparison between two moving averages of different window sizes; or between Open and Close prices, similar to a traditional candlestick plot - to name just a few.
 > ![](img/07_SMA20-EMA20_Differential_Light.png)